 - Easy Air Fryer Asparagus

 Absolutely!
+I used frozen shrimp for this recipe.
 Just thaw and pat dry before adding to the baking dish.

-Try a log of goat cheese or Boursin cheese for a similar tangy, creamy flavor.
+A log of goat cheese or Boursin cheese both work really well for this recipe.

 More Easy Pasta Dishes You Will Love: